 festival of the dead with a related holiday.
 The celebration was also called

-All-hallows Day so the night before it, the night of Samhain, began to be
+All-hallows Day so the night before, the night of Samhain, began to be

 called All-hallows Eve and, eventually, Halloween.
 The church later would make